Common Dental Issues Children Suffer From

 One of the most common issues in children is tooth decay, which is caused by too much sugar in a child’s diet.
 When left untreated, your child’s smile will experience plaque build-up and eventually tooth decay.

 Bad decay can also lead to tooth abscesses.
-This condition is extremely painful and the infection can spread through the body.
+This condition is extremely painful, and the infection can spread through the body.
 Not to mention the risk of gum disease!
-To prevent decay, you need to reduce sugar consumption as much as possible and make sure to clean your child’s or baby’s mouth often.
+To prevent decay, you need to reduce sugar consumption as much as possible and clean your child’s or baby’s mouth often.
 Try to offer your infant water more often than not.
 For babies, you can wipe their teeth with a clean cloth after each feeding to do away with any milk or formula residue.

 Tongue Thrusting